aygaribaldi/SpeedTyping/README.md

 # SpeedTyping
-Game allows a user to type words from a random word generator in 60 seconds, stores high score in file
+Game allows the user to type words from a random word generator for 60 seconds, stores high score in file.
+Would like to create a more visually pleasing version of this game